The opposition to smart meters in Arizona

 It was not the smart meter issue, but rooftop solar systems that prompted APS to meddle in the election.
 It had become popular in Arizona to put solar panels on the roofs of homes and to sell any surplus electricity to the utility - a practice APS now wanted to restrict. ("Solar Wars," Scientific American, Nov.
 2014)

-The Democratic candidates, Jim Holway and Sandra Kennedy, promised to subpoena APS to disclose its political spending, but they both lost the election.
-By New Year’s Day, the Commission consisted of five people, who all were elected with the help of APS.
+The Arizona Republic reported that Democratic candidates, Jim Holway and Sandra Kennedy, promised to subpoena APS to disclose its political spending, but they both lost the election.
+By New Year's Day, the Commission consisted of five people, who all were elected with the help of APS.

 Three months after the election, a highly placed whistleblower at the Corporation Commission went public through the Phoenix TV program 12 News with several allegations.
 One of the allegations was that commissioner Gary Pierce met secretly fourteen times with the CEO of APS.